 In the leasing business, the Company competes with a number of financial institutions and real estate companies, both domestic and international.
 While its competitors offer their lease properties to the general public, none of them have concentrated and specialized on servicing the particular market niche of the Company, the KTV operators.
-The long-established relationship of the Company with its KTV clients in the renting out of facilities, furnishings and equipment puts it at some advantage visà-vis its competitors.
-This competitive advantage is further strengthened by the management services and consultancy contracts of the Company with its KTV clients.
+The long-established relationship of the Company with its KTV clients in the renting out of facilities, furnishings and equipment puts it at some advantage vis-à-vis its competitors.
+This competitive advantage is further strengthened by the business process outsourcing contracts of the Company with its KTV clients.